Volunteering at the Museum of Danish America

 Foster an appreciation for Danish history, culture and heritage.
 Volunteers enjoy participation in special events, social gatherings, a monthly newsletter, and continuing opportunities to learn about Danish history.
 They also develop lasting friendships.
 Tell us your availability and interests with this form.

-Aside from a paid Librarian-Manager, the Genealogy Center is staffed by a large group of hard-working volunteers who bring a wide variety of skills to the museum.
-Some live nearby and work with library patrons or on a variety of special projects or represent the Genealogy Center at genealogical and Scandinavian conferences and festivals.
+Aside from a paid staff member, the Genealogy and Education Center is run by a group of hard-working volunteers who bring a wide variety of skills to the museum.
+Some live nearby and work with library patrons or on a variety of special projects or represent the Genealogy and Education Center at genealogical and Scandinavian conferences and festivals.
 Others live at a greater distance and contribute by translating Danish documents, entering data on their home computers, or photographing tombstones.
-A number of volunteers keep their eyes out for obituaries of Danish immigrants, Danish-Americans and other material of interest to the Genealogy Center collection and send them to the library.
+A number of volunteers keep their eyes out for obituaries of Danish immigrants, Danish-Americans and other material of interest to the Genealogy and Education Center collection and send them to the library.
 Regardless of what each volunteer does, he/she contributes to our ultimate goal of helping people find information about their Danish ancestors and background.